 BLOOD SUGAR IS QUEEN: You want to keep a steady blood sugar so your body can release fat, protect your new lean muscle mass, eliminate cravings & increase energy.
 And –> Eating too many snacks disrupts that clean & steady blood sugar level.

-MIND BLOWN: In her book Body Love, certified holistic nutritionist Kelly LeVeque is just one proponent of the theory that fat burning and weight loss happen during an optimal time of 6 hours between meals.
+MIND BLOWN: In her book Body Love, certified holistic nutritionist Kelly LeVeque is just one proponent of the theory that fat burn and weight loss happen during an optimal time of 6 hours between meals.

-IT MAY SOUND CRAY: But with complete, nutritious, filling, super-healthy meals you CAN spread your meals 5 to 6 hours apart.
+With complete, nutritious, filling, super-healthy meals you CAN spread your meals 5 to 6 hours apart.
 Instead of relying on too many snacks, try to eat complete, filling, nutritious meals to satiety (just to full, but not overfull) that contain enough of the following:

 - Protein: lean meats, fish, eggs, beans, lentils